By Elias Magers | Jan. 12, 2019 10:00 AM

 4. Sign with a Brokerage

-Final Thoughts on a California Real Estate License
+Final Thoughts on Getting a Real Estate License in California